- Academic Programs

 In some cases, additional information may be required to clarify items reported on the financial aid applications.
 Typically, this is required if the application has been selected for verification, if there is some reason to question the accuracy of the information, or if there are consistencies in the application information.
 No funds are released until the additional information is provided.

 The federal processor selects applications for verification in accordance with federally established guidelines.
 Some are selected because of data inconsistency, while others are selected at random.
 The college will sometimes request information if it appears that there is some inconsistency in what has been provided.
 Barton is required by federal regulation to ensure that there is no conflicting data in the student’s record and is required to verify certain data elements.
-Upon receipt of the appropriate documentation (e.g. tax returns), the Financial Aid Office will verify the information submitted and submit changes to the federal processor as appropriate.
+Upon receipt of the appropriate documentation (e.g. tax transcripts), the Financial Aid Office will verify the information submitted and submit changes to the federal processor as appropriate.

 1.5 Need Analysis